sammy-lopez/sammy-lopez.github.io/CodeReview.md

 My selection for the third category is to further refine my final project from DAD 220.
 The use of databases in computer science is essential and I enjoyed my experience with creating them and adding more functionality to them would be a good learning experience.
 My plan is to create a new repository with SQL functionality to show the skills I have obtained through the course while also showing my ability to create repositories based on the need of a system.
 The database will house information based on various video games from previous years.
 ## Code Review
 Below I have included a code review of the intital project that I have built the artifacts from.
 This does not include the second artifact as there is no code associated with said artifact.
+I have also included a checklist for my first enhancement project to ensure it is up to industry standards.
+<a href="Code Review Checklist.docx">Enhancement One</a>
 <iframe width="560" height="315" src="https://youtu.be/U7sjRIFUPtI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen=""> </iframe>

 **Navigation Links**<br>